profullstack/venuedating-web/android/README.md

 ## Features

-- Loads the PWA from https://profullstack.com/pdf
+- Loads the PWA from the URL specified in the project's root .env file
 - Supports all PWA features through WebView
 - Pull-to-refresh functionality
 - Handles back navigation within the WebView